IDT-ITI/Text-XAI-Video-Summaries/README.md

 ## Main dependencies
 The code was developed, checked and verified on an `Ubuntu 20.04.6` PC with an `NVIDIA RTX 4090` GPU and an `i5-12600K` CPU.
 All dependencies can be found inside the [requirements.txt](requirements.txt) file, which can be used to set up the necessary virtual enviroment.

 Regarding the temporal segmentation of the videos, the utilized fragments in our experiments are available in the [data](data) folder.
-As stated in our paper, these fragments were produced by the TransNetV2 shot segmentation method (for multi-shot videos) and the motion-driven method for sub-shot segmentation (for single-shot videos), described in [Apostolidis et al. (2018)](https://link.springer.com/chapter/10.1007/978-3-319-73603-7_3).
+These fragments were produced by the TransNetV2 shot segmentation method (for multi-shot videos) and the motion-driven method for sub-shot segmentation (for single-shot videos), described in [Apostolidis et al. (2018)](https://link.springer.com/chapter/10.1007/978-3-319-73603-7_3).
 In case there is a need to re-run shot segmentation, please use the code from the [official Github repository](https://github.com/soCzech/TransNetV2) and set-up the necesary environment following the instructions in the aforementioned repository.
 In case there is a need to also re-run sub-shot segmentation, please contact us for providing access to the utilized method.

 The path of the TransNetV2 project, along with its corresponding virtual environment can be set in the [video_segmentation.py](segmentation/video_segmentation.py#L7:L10) file.
 Please note that the paths for the project are given relatively to the parent directory of this project, while the path of the virtual environments is given relatively to the root directory of the corresponding project.